GatlenCulp/era-2025-gatlen/era/power-transfer-midpoint/main.typ

 == Goal of the Paper

-#todo[
+#todo[Write Goals
-  Reveals assumptions in original threat models
+  - Reveals assumptions in original threat models
-  Reveal free-variables that could dramatically change the situations Reveal holes in threat models
+  - Reveal free-variables that could dramatically change the situations
+  - Reveal holes in threat models
-  Remains logically consistent
+  - Remains logically consistent
-  Explanatory and predictive power (do the conclusions of these threat models align with the modeling of power?)
+  - Explanatory and predictive power (do the conclusions of these threat models align with the modeling of power?)
-  Formal framing of these scenarios
+  - Formal framing of these scenarios
-  We fail if: Can’t get coherent definitions, this doesn’t tell us anything more about the scenarios we are modeling.
+  - We fail if: Can’t get coherent definitions, this doesn’t tell us anything more about the scenarios we are modeling.

-  Economists engage w/ AI risk mitigation & mechanism design
+  - Economists engage w/ AI risk mitigation & mechanism design

-  AIS community able to identify, analyze, and mitigate risks more effectively
+  - AIS community able to identify, analyze, and mitigate risks more effectively

-  Government incorporates power analysis in their AI policies, preventing unforeseen power concentration ]
+  - Government incorporates power analysis in their AI policies, preventing unforeseen power concentration ]

 == Structure of the Paper